 Set against the impressive Rocky Mountains in Canada’s oldest National Park, the town of Banff enjoys breathtaking natural scenery as far as the eye can see.
-Banff isn't a ski resort as such but instead acts as a link town to 3 nearby ski areas, all offering immaculately groomed slopes and impressive powder.
+It isn't a single ski resort, instead, the town acts as a base camp and links to the 3 nearby ski areas, each offering immaculately groomed slopes, impressive powder, and stunning terrain.
+You may even spot some of the local wildlife driving between the three mountains.

-Banff is a lively destination all year round so you’ll never be short of things to do both on and off the slopes.
+A lively destination all year round, you’ll never be short of things to do both on and off the slopes - skiing is just the start.
 The town itself offers the perfect combination of modern amenities, vibrant heritage and awe-inspiring surroundings.
+Plus there are more winter activities to try out than you could shake a stick out.
+Husky sledding is always popular but there's also winter walking or the hot springs to enjoy.

 There is a vast amount of terrain to discover on your ski holiday in Banff.
 The 3 nearby ski areas of Mount Norquay, Sunshine Village and Lake Louise offer over 7700 acres combined.
-All 3 areas can be accessed by free shuttle buses when purchasing the Tri Area lift pass.
+All 3 areas can be accessed by free shuttle buses when purchasing the Tri-Area lift pass.
+To give you an idea of the buses, it's less like the European buses we're used to, where you get crammed in and end up standing, slowing becoming a sweaty mess.
+Skis go underneath and everyone gets a seat on the coach, plus, they run like clockwork.

 Mount Norquay offers tree-lined skiing with good nursery slopes for beginners, challenging blues for intermediates and a few black runs (including double diamonds) for advanced skiers – short and steep.
 It also opens the slopes in the evening for those who want to go night skiing.